 We’ve been blessed with a great tomato harvest this year in Minnesota.
 Enough rain, warm days to help them ripen on the vine, and no bug issues to speak of.
 The vendors at the Minneapolis Farmer’s Market are hauling them in by the bushel, waiting a person like me, who’s eyes are obviously bigger than their stomachs as they carry away 15 pounds of the bright red beauties.

-I couldn’t resist.
-Tomatoes, chiles, and peppers were broiled until their skin is black which brings out their inherent sweetness and a dose of smokiness.
-In went the espresso powder with the cumin, chili powder, and black pepper.
-The result – well, let’s just say chips and salsa has been my dinner for the last two nights and breakfast quesadillas have been my jam.
+The result – well, let’s just say chips and salsa has been my dinner for the last two nights and breakfast quesadillas have been my jam!

-Adapted from Salsa de Chile por Mis Amigos
+Recipe adapted from: Adapted from Salsa de Chile por Mis Amigos.